Why The Small Business Rescue Program Has Slowed Way Down

 "I think the program is great for a ton of businesses out there that are not restaurants," she said.
 "We don't have a lot of income, and we have almost nonexistent profit margins.
 The idea of holding money after [the loan], rather than having it amortized over four or five years, and then having that quick payback period, even though it wasn't a lot of money, it just felt like I'm just leaving my hole deeper."

-There was a mad dash for the first, $349 billion round of PPP money, which was gone in 13 days.
-This second round, of $310 billion, is going much more slowly, and still has more than $140 billion left one month later.
+There was a mad dash for the first round of PPP money, which was $349 billion and was gone in 13 days.
+This second round, $310 billion, is going much more slowly and still has more than $140 billion left one month later.

 Business owners who wanted the money have, in large part, received it.
 Others, like Kern-Desjarlais, have decided it's just not for them.